 At Warsaw’s old cemetery, a young woman wearing a long bloody dress has been spied walking through the graveyard.

-East of Lincoln at Kyle Lake Dam, a lumberjack, wielding a large axe has been spied usually around midnight.
+East of Lincoln at Kyle Lake Dam, a lumberjack, wielding a large ax has been spied usually around midnight.
 His large bulk and weapon have frightened a number of witnesses over the years.

 We’re surprised that we haven’t heard any reports of phantom Civil War soldiers here, the site of the June 1861 Battle of Cole Camp, that took the lives of 35 Union and 6 Confederate soldiers.

 Our psychic friend also sensed the spirit of a prankish little girl and we can certainly testify to the fact that “something” consistently seems to play pranks in this home.
-Appliances often turned on and off by themselves, large glassed in picture frames tumble from walls, but never broke, and sounds of a fire coming from the fireplace could often be heard, when there has been no fire for months.
-Other strange phenomena include unexplainable sounds, including large crashing noises, when nothing had fallen, and furniture that seemingly moves around on its own.
-Since the complete renovation of our lake cabin in 2009 those “experiences” have ceased.
+Appliances often turned on and off by themselves, large glassed-in picture frames tumble from walls, but never broke, and sounds of a fire coming from the fireplace could often be heard, when there has been no fire for months.
+Other strange phenomena include unexplainable sounds, including large crashing noises, when nothing had fallen, furniture that seemingly moves around on its own, and a television that turns on by itself.
+Since the complete renovation of our lake cabin in 2009, these “experiences” have ceased.